ValentinisAlessio/DM_Final_Project/README.md

 **Date:**
 - 2024-07

-This repository ontains the code, results and plots relative to the Data Management exam within the [Data Science and Artificial Intelligence Master Program](https://dsai.units.it/), held at University of Trieste.
+This repository contains the code, results and plots relative to the Data Management exam within the [Data Science and Artificial Intelligence Master Program](https://dsai.units.it/), held at University of Trieste.

 All the results are explained in the [report](./DW_CS.pdf)